Observation and Modulation of the Quantum Mpemba Effect on a Superconducting Quantum Processor

-A primary experimental challenge lies in achieving precise control over the system Hamiltonian to investigate the sensitivity of QME to thermalization processes.
-We address this challenge in the intermediate coupling regime (\( r \approx 1 \)), where the nearest-neighbor coupling strength is set to \( g_N/2\pi = -2 \, \text{MHz} \) and the long-range interaction strength \( g_L/2\pi \) is tuned around \(-2 \, \text{MHz}\)~\cite{supp_cite}.
+\textit{Suppression of QME in intermediate coupling regime}---A primary experimental challenge lies in achieving precise control over the system Hamiltonian to investigate the sensitivity of QME to thermalization processes.
+We address this challenge in the intermediate coupling regime (\( r \approx 1 \)), where the interaction strength is tuned \(\bar{g}/2\pi \approx -2 \, \text{MHz}\)~\cite{supp_cite}.
 In this configuration, we prepare the same tilted initial states as in the \(r\approx10\) case.
 Here, thermalization governs the system dynamics, driving the subsystem towards thermal Gibbs ensembles—a process inherently linked to $ U(1) $ symmetry restoration in the Hamiltonian $ H $.

-Figure~\ref{fig3}\textbf{a} displays the EA dynamics for subsystem \(A\), revealing a key departure from the strong short-range regime: states with greater initial symmetry breaking exhibit slower symmetry restoration compared to those with less breaking.
+Figure~\ref{fig2}(b) displays the EA dynamics for subsystem \(A\), revealing a key departure from the strong short-range regime: states with greater initial symmetry breaking exhibit slower symmetry restoration.
 Therefore, the dynamical crossover vanishes, resulting in the suppression of QME.
-Prior studies revealed a positive correlation between the speed of symmetry restoration and the thermalization rate~\cite{random_circuits_2024}, characterized by the entanglement entropy (EE).
-To investigate the relationship experimentally, we compute the EE through the von Neumann entropy derived from reduced density matrices, as shown in the inset of Fig.~\ref{fig3}\textbf{a}.
+Prior studies revealed a positive correlation between the speed of symmetry restoration and the thermalization rate~\cite{random_circuits_2024}.
+To investigate the relationship experimentally, we compute the EE derived from reduced density matrices, as shown in the inset of Fig.~\ref{fig2}(b).
 The EE for both initial states increases linearly before saturating and approaches the Page value, signaling thermalization.
 Moreover, EA exhibits an initial near-linear decrease, subsequently approaching zero gradually, mirroring the dynamical evolution of the EE.
 Meanwhile, the state with a smaller tilt angle exhibits faster entropy growth---characteristic of accelerated thermalization---which suppresses the emergence of QME.
-Therefore, our findings not only demonstrate that flexible modulation of coupling configuration enables the tunable manipulation of QME, but also elucidate an intimate link between the restoration of system symmetry and thermalization dynamics.
+Therefore, our findings not only demonstrate that flexible modulation of coupling configuration enables the manipulation of QME, but also elucidate an intimate link between the restoration of system symmetry and thermalization dynamics.